duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

   Insert current password > insert blank password and confirm blank password.
   Now you do not need to unlock keyring.
-  When vnc password is changed, than you will get error `Authentication failed to "trk"`.
+  When vnc password is changed, than you will get error `Authentication failed to "power"`.
 I do not know how to clear saved passwords for Finder.
   Another case when `Authentication failed` is when you restart but ubuntu but vnc session is still active (not always).
 Solution is to restart vnc server on ubuntu by disabling and enabling remote desktop again (and `Enable Legacy VNC